Whitney Houston (album): Singles

-The label, wanting Houston to have a solid urban fanbase first, released "You Give Good Love" as the first single.
-The soulful ballad would top the R&B chart and surprise the label by crossing over and reaching number three on the pop chart while the singer was playing at nightclubs in the United States.
+The label, wanting Houston to have a solid urban fan base first, released "You Give Good Love" as the first single.
+The soulful ballad would top the R&B chart and surprise the label by crossing over and reaching number 3 on the pop chart while the singer was playing at nightclubs in the United States.
 The jazzy-pop "Saving All My Love for You" (originally a minor hit for Marilyn McCoo and Billy Davis Jr. in 1978 on their album Marilyn & Billy) was released next and really put her on the map.
-The single was an even bigger success hitting number one on the Billboard Hot 100 chart.
-It would reach number one in the United Kingdom and was successful around the world.
-With her first number one, Houston began appearing on high-profile talk shows and became the opening act for Jeffrey Osborne and Luther Vandross.
+The single was an even bigger success hitting number 1 on the Billboard Hot 100 chart.
+It would reach number 1 in the United Kingdom and was successful around the world.
+With her first number 1, Houston began appearing on high-profile talk shows and became the opening act for Jeffrey Osborne and Luther Vandross.
 "Thinking About You" was released as the single only to R&B-oriented radio stations.
 It peaked at number 10 on the Hot Black Singles chart and at number 24 on the Hot Dance/Disco Club Play chart.